NEPI for Oregon UAS Accelerator Cohort 2026

 Does NEPI replace our flight controller or autonomy stack?

 No. NEPI does not replace flight control, navigation, or autonomy frameworks.
-It complements them by handling payload-side computing, AI, automation, and data orchestration.
+It complements them by handling providing a simple backseat driver interface to NEPI’s AI and automation processes.

 How flexible is NEPI as our system evolves?

 NEPI is built for iteration.
-Teams commonly adjust sensors, AI models, automation logic, and data workflows throughout the cohort without rebuilding integration code each time.
+Teams commonly adjust sensors, AI models, automation logic, and data workflows by tweaking the existing NEPI source-code, or adding new solutions to the base NEPI solution.

 What hardware and compute platforms does NEPI support?

-NEPI runs on common onboard compute platforms, including NVIDIA-based systems, and supports a wide range of sensors and cameras.
-The platform is hardware-agnostic and designed to adapt to different airframes and payloads.
+NEPI runs on common onboard compute platforms, including NVIDIA-based systems, and supports a wide range of sensors, pan-tilt, navigation, and other common solution hardware components.
+The platform is hardware-agnostic and designed to adapt to different airframes and payloads through a library of API interface classes, allowing different subsystem development efforts with minimal coordination between teams.

 Is NEPI only useful for computer vision use cases?